Herbalife: Profiting From The Obesity Pandemic

 Financial Analysis

 For the past decade, Herbalife has been delivering an overall trend of increasing revenues.
-From Dec.
-2007 to 2016, sales increased +100% (from $2.1B to $4.5B).
+From December 2007 to 2016, sales increased +100% (from $2.1B to $4.5B).
 Likewise, earnings were also 36% higher (from $191M to $260M).
 Of note, there is a slight downtrend in both revenues and earnings for the past two years.
 And, this was due to the negative publicity as well as the costly legal battles.
-In the optimistic tune for Herbalife bulls, we expect this trend to reverse (because the company already paid their fine with the FTC and adjusted their business practice to be compliant).
+In the optimistic tune for Herbalife bulls, we expect this trend to reverse (because the company already paid its fine with the FTC and adjusted its business practice to be compliant).

 Source: Finbox